This document provides guidelines for designing user

 Conventions: Views that render text support the standard text area

-conventions for the operating environment, including, but not necessarily limited to:
+conventions for the platform including, but not necessarily limited to:

 character keys, backspace/delete, insert, "arrow" key navigation (e.g.,